-• No capital.
+No capital.
 Connections with capitals of European countries is expected to be essential for both business as well as political purposes.
 These are therefore not labeled as leisure destination.

-Next to that, destinations with less than 10 aircraft movements in 2017 are not taken into account, since these are to a large extent ad hoc (unscheduled) flights that are not a fixed element of the Schiphol Airport network.
-Finally, to avoid confusion, Dutch destinations are not considered leisure destinations, contrary to the 2023 analysis.21
+Next to that, destinations with less than 10 aircraft movements in 2016 are not taken into account, since these are to a large extent ad hoc (unscheduled) flights that are not a fixed element of the Schiphol Airport network.
+Finally, also Dutch "destinations" with at least 10 aircraft movements are considered leisure destinations, since flights to these airports are in almost all instances part of a multi-stop operation to leisure destinations in the Mediterranean.